The Big Dig hits the Big Screen

-‘Archaeology at the Big Dig,’ a documentary commissioned by YHA Australia, reveals the colonial-era history of Sydney’s historical ‘The Rocks’ precinct, and will premiere on national broadcaster SBS on Monday 27 April 2020.
+‘Archaeology at the Big Dig,’ a documentary commissioned by YHA Australia, reveals the colonial-era history of Sydney’s historical ‘The Rocks’ precinct, premiered on national broadcaster SBS on Monday 27 April 2020.

 Located on the grounds of Sydney Harbour YHA, The Big Dig has been uncovering Sydney’s colonial history since 1994.
 With over one million artefacts uncovered, the documentary paints a detailed picture of what life was like for early settlers.